-Seoul, South Korea (CNN) -- South Korea raised its foot-and-mouth disease alert to its highest level on Wednesday in an effort to contain the disease that has rapidly spread across the country.
+Seoul, South Korea (CNN) -- South Korea confirmed an outbreak of bird flu Friday as it struggles to contain foot-and-mouth disease, which has rapidly spread across the country.

-More than 495,000 livestock have been culled -- slaughtered -- so far across 29 cities, with 60 confirmed cases of the disease so far, according to the Ministry for Food, Agriculture and Fisheries.
+More than 495,000 livestock have been culled -- slaughtered -- so far across 29 cities, with 60 confirmed cases of foot-and-mouth, according to the Ministry for Food, Agriculture and Fisheries.

 The toll of affected livestock is at the country's highest level since 2002, when 160,000 were slaughtered, the ministry confirmed.